johnoneworks/seal-microservices/README.md

 - GRPC to communicate synchronously between microservices
 - Basket service will use this to check if the product needs to apply discount
+- GRPC comes with its own client/server
+- Automapper
+- Basket.API will consume Discount.GRPC

 #### Notes